Global warming risk: Rising temperatures from climate change linked to rise in suicides

 "Suicide is one of the leading causes of death globally, and suicide rates in the U.S. have risen dramatically over the last 15 years," Burke said.
 "So better understanding the causes of suicide is a public health priority."

-Mental health experts caution other issues should be considered when studying suicide rates.
+Mental health experts caution other factors should be considered when studying suicide rates.

-Medication, prescription costs and economic factors are key parts of the equation, said Daniel J. Reidenberg, executive director of Suicide Awareness Voices of Education, a non-profit organization dedicated to preventing suicide.
+Medication, prescription costs and the economy are key parts of the equation, said Daniel Reidenberg, executive director of Suicide Awareness Voices of Education, a non-profit organization.

 "If in fact suicide rates were truly corresponding to the temperature, would that suggest that we keep people who are suicidal in cooler climates or temperature-controlled settings and that would reduce the risk of their death?"
 Reidenberg said.